ALTUXRE/STL/README.md

 # STL
 This repository contains a collection of C++ code files that demonstrate the usage of the Standard Template Library (STL).
+The STL is a powerful library in C++ that provides various containers, algorithms, and utilities to streamline and enhance programming tasks.
+In this repository, you will find examples and implementations showcasing the functionality and usage of different STL components such as vectors, lists, maps, algorithms, and more.
+Whether you are a beginner learning STL or an experienced developer looking for reference material, this repository can serve as a valuable resource for understanding and practicing with the STL in C++.